Ex-Maniac

 Ex-Maniac is the fifth studio album by the rock band Babybird, released by Unison Records in 2010.
 The album features Johnny Depp, who is said to be a "long time fan" of the band, playing guitar on "Unloveable"[sic], the first single from the album.
 Depp also directed the video for the single.

 The album was produced by Bruce Witkin and Ryan Dorn, who were introduced to Stephen Jones, Babybird's frontman, by Depp.
-The album also features actor the Stephen Graham.
+The album also features the actor Stephen Graham.
 The video's plot is an interpretation of the short story "An Occurrence at Owl Creek Bridge" by Ambrose Bierce.

 Critical reception

 The Press wrote that "these 11 instantly infectious songs find [Jones's] lyrics as sharp as his ear for a tune, further invigorated by working with new musicians in Los Angeles."

 Track listing

 All tracks written and composed by Stephen Jones.